omdasoft/laravelVueDashboard/README.md

-# Project Name
+# Laravel Vue Dashboard
-> Here goes your awesome project description!
+> this project is admin dashboard created with laravel 7 and vue js

 ## Table of contents
 * [General info](#general-info)